ZGCDDoo/ctmo2/docs/installation.rst

 Mac
 -----
-This has been tested once.
-MPI not yet supported.
+This has been tested on macOS 10.13.6.

-1. Install the Dependencies
+1. Install the Dependencies (with Homebrew : https://brew.sh/)
+    $ brew install armadillo
-    $ brew install armadillo boost
+    $ brew install boost
+    $ brew install boost-mpi
 2. | $ mkdir build && cd build && cmake -DHOME=OFF -DMAC=ON  .. && make -j NUMBER_OF_CORES install
    | # replace NUMBER_OF_CORE by say = 4